 Alcohol Sales Age Regulations

-Serving alcohol to a minor in your bar is illegal.
-In states like Florida you can be held responsible for any damages or injuries caused.
-More penalties can be doled out to the person who holds the liquor license may also face additional penalties.
+Serving alcohol to a minor at your establishment is illegal.
+In some states, like Florida, you could be held liable for any ensuing damages or injuries.
+The person holding the liquor license may also face additional penalties.

 How do I start a small liquor store?